Bilal-Hamdanieh/bilal-hamdanieh/README.md

 **Collaborate with Me:**
-If you are interested in the above fields, I'm open to any interesting suggestions.
+If you are interested in any of the above fields, I'm open to any interesting suggestions!

 **Ask me for Help:**
 Contact me through bilal.hamdanieh@lau.edu